Consolidated with Clover

 What Merchants Are Saying

-In addition to the 11 complaints filed with the BBB, Bluepay has received 8 informal reviews on its profile, all of which are negative in tone.
-One review describes frustration with being billed after closing their account:
+In addition to the 9 complaints filed with the BBB, BluePay has received 5 informal reviews on its profile, all of which are negative in tone.
+One review describes frustration with being billed after closing their account, a common complaint for BluePay:

 Merchants stuck in a similar situation can benefit from understanding how to cancel their accounts without having to pay unnecessary fees.

 An “F” Rating